dilyaraarynova/aquarium-java/README.md

 # aquarium_java
-Aquarium display written in Java.
+The aquarium display, written in Java.
+Written as the assignment for the Programming Languages class at the university with starter src files provided.